 We all know that marketing can help us become successful.
+This includes marketing your personal brand.

 Marketing refers to the tools we utilize to deliver the message of our brand.